 In their new book Professor Brendan Gleeson and Dr Samuel Alexander argue that degrowth, a planned contraction of overgrown economies, is the most coherent paradigm for suburban renewal.
 They depart from the anti-suburban sentiment of much environmentalism to show that existing suburbia can be the centre-ground of transition to a new social dispensation based on the principle of enlightened material and energy restraint.

 Read media and book reviews by Australian Quarterly, The Fifth Estate, The Ecologist, Make Wealth History, Rachael Wallis, Sue Jackson, Arts Hub, Building Designers Association of Australia and Permaculture News.
 See Degrowth in the Suburbs featured for Palgrave MacMillan's World Cities Day here.
-Purchase a copy online here.
+Purchase a copy online or read David Holmgren's foreword to the book.

 "There is nothing that embodies the twisted values of growth-addicted capitalism more visibly than suburban sprawl.
 Massive matrices of carbon-intensive consumerism, the suburbs reflect the forces that are driving our descent into ecological crisis.
 But as deepening crises begin to engulf us, Alexander and Gleeson see an unlikely flicker of hope.
 The suburbs, they argue, hold the potential for a new, more resilient way of living that could help see us through the calamities of the Anthropocene.
 This is a brilliant, invigorating book, poetically written and full of exciting ideas.
 A marvellous achievement."